 Except in the case of an expedited procedure, upon the filing of a complaint, the chair of the Board of Justice, after consultation with the other Committee members, shall appoint a hearing panel consisting of three (3) individuals to hear the complaint, which shall include at least one (1) athlete.
 The Hearing Panel may consist of (a) Board of Justice members, (b) members of the Ethics Committee and/or (c) other individuals identified by the Board of Justice.
 The non-athlete hearing panel members need not be members of USAA or involved in the sport of archery.
-However, all hearing panel members must be disinterested.
+However, all hearing panel members must be disinterested throughout the course of the hearing, or will be replaced.
 Out of the members of the appointed hearing panel, the Board of Justice shall also appoint a chair of the Hearing Panel.
+USAA will disclose the panel members to the complainant and respondent.